anubhavanand1516/chatbot_rasa/README.md

 * Start talking to the bot in terminal with command `rasa shell`

 ### Important
-Being boilerplates, the bots does contain minimal training data for `stories` just enough to structure the conversation skeleton.
 Please don't forget to improve the conversations with `rasa interactive` command.